PythonDataScience24/AirBnB-DataScienceProject/README.md

 Notiz vom Roadmap Team: Goals entsprechen den Milestones, falls sich etwas ändert, bitte auch bei der roadmap anpassen.

 # Who we are
+We would like to introduce ourself shortly.
+We are Viola Meier, Romano Brentani, Lukas Künzi, Barbara Dravec, four students graduating their Bachelors degree in Computer Science at the university of Bern Switzerland.
+You find more Informations of us in the members File.
+The application is being developed as a part of the Bachelor's programm "Programing for Datascience", lectured by the University of Bern, which all four Students visit.

 # What makes our Project special
 The project uses a rich data set from Kaggel that contains extensive details about the AirBnBs.